 The B output can be configured for Pulse on Entry or Pulse on Exit operation.
-The pulse generated by the output will be 250 milliseconds long.
-The B output will follow any Delay or Extend features that are currently active.
+The pulse generated by the B output will be 250 milliseconds long.
+The B output pulse will occur when the A output activates (pulse on entry) or deactivates (pulse on exit) following any Delay or Extend features that are currently active for the A output.
 Pulse operation is not available on the A output.

 In Pulse on Entry mode, the B output will pulse when the A output activates.
-If the delay feature is enabled, the pulse will not occur until the delay has timed out and the loop is still occupied.
-The output will not pulse again until the loop has been unoccupied and any enabled extension has timed out.
+If the delay feature is enabled, the pulse will not occur until the delay has timed out and the sensor is still occupied.
+The output will not pulse again until the sensor has been unoccupied and any enabled extension has timed out.